janodvarko/harviewer/README.md

 ### Build

-The HAR Viewer build process uses `Ant`, `Node.js` and `npm` as its build tools.
 To see a list of available tasks, use `ant -p` at the command line.

-Firstly, run `npm install` from the command line to install the `Node.js`/`npm` dependencies.

 Go to the project directory and execute the following command:

 `ant build`

 (*Indicative build time - about 9 seconds.
 Node.js v6.0.0*)

+### JSDoc

+Go to the project directory and execute the following command:

+`npm run jsdoc`

 #### Version and Google Analytics